What does stockinette stitch mean?

 What is stockinette stitch?

-Stockinette stitch is a knitting technique which is characterized by having a smooth and uniform side (the right side) and a rougher side or grainy (the reverse).
+Stockinette stitch is a knitting technique characterized by having a smooth side and uniform (the right side) and a rougher or grainy side (the wrong side).
 This effect is achieved by alternating a knit stitch and a purl stitch.
-In other words, the process requires that one row is worked entirely in straight stitches and the next row is entirely knitted in reverse stitches.
+In other words, the technique involves knitting one row all in knit stitches and the next row all in purl stitches.

-The same principle is applied on flat knitting machines, those used by our craftsmen to produce Lanaioli sweaters.
+The same principle is applied on flat knitting machines, the ones used by our artigiani to produce Lanaioli sweaters.

-The stockinette stitch has some distinctive characteristics that make it particularly appreciated:
+Stockinette stitch has some distinctive features that make it particularly appreciated:

-• Smooth, clean appearance: The right side of the stockinette stitch has a regular appearance, with small "V"s that line up in neat rows, creating a smooth, pleasant surface. touch.
+Smooth and clean appearance: the right side of stockinette stitch has a regular look, with small "V"s aligned in neat rows, creating a smooth and pleasant surface to the touch.

-• Elasticity: this process is naturally elastic, making the garments comfortable to wear and able to adapt well to the shape of the body.
+Elasticity: this technique is naturally elastic, making garments comfortable to wear and able to adapt well to body shapes.

-• Versatility: thanks to its simplicity, stockinette stitch is perfect for both clothing and accessories, and is easy to combine with other knitting techniques, such as braids or openwork patterns.
+Versatility: thanks to its simplicity, stockinette stitch is perfect for both clothing and accessories, and it is easy to combine with other knitting techniques, such as cables or lace patterns.

 Uses of stockinette stitch